-In A Space Odyssey by Arthur C. Clarke, astronaut Dave Bowman comes against a super-intelligent machine which believes he should be removed from the mission due to his imperfections as a human being.
+In A Space Odyssey by Arthur C. Clarke, astronaut Dave Bowman comes against a super-intelligent machine which believes he should be removed from the mission due to his imperfections as human.

 Another example can be seen in an American folklore; The Legend of John Henry; To prove his superiority over a new technology Henry raced against a steam-powered rock drilling machine.
 He won, even though he had a heart attack and died with hammer in hand.

 - Character against the supernatural

 Here, characters are pit against some supernatural elements like ghosts, omen, superstition, monsters.